sparkle-project/Sparkle/README.markdown

 ## Misc.
 Changes

 * Unless overridden, Sparkle now waits 3 hours before prompting the user for updater permission, rather than waiting for a 2nd launch.
 * Updates are more instant to install once extracted.
-The "installing update" dialog seldomly shows up after the old application has quit.
+The "installing update" dialog seldomly shows up after the old application quits.
 * The installer will attempt installing the update after extraction is finished, even if the user quits the process and doesn't relaunch the application explicitly.
 * Updates can be downloaded in the background automatically (if enabled) and be resumed by the user later, even if the user has insufficent permission to install them initially.
 * Authentication now occurs before launching the installer and before terminating the application, which can be canceled by the user cleanly.